Learning Interpretable Models Using Uncertainty Oracles: Appendix

 \subsection{Smoothing the Optimization Landscape}

-A final but key consideration in our optimization is to make it easier to discover the global maximum: $\Phi^*$ in Algorithm \ref{algo:main_with_data}.
-Since BOs model the response surface of the actual objective function using a finite number of evaluations ($s_t$ in Algorithm \ref{algo:main_with_data}), a certain degree of smoothness is assumed \cite{7352306,Brochu2010ATO}.
+A practical consideration in our implementation is if we might facilitate finding the maxima $\Phi^*$ in Algorithm \ref{algo:main_with_data}?

+Since BayesOpt algorithms model the response surface of the actual objective function using a finite number of evaluations ($s_t$ in Algorithm \ref{algo:main_with_data}), a certain degree of \emph{smoothness} is assumed \citep{7352306,Brochu2010ATO}.
+Here, the optimization variables $\Phi$ influence the objective value $s$ via this indirect chain: $\Phi_t \rightarrow D_s \rightarrow M_t \rightarrow s_t$ (symbols as in Algorithm \ref{algo:main_with_data}), and for BayesOpt to work well, it is required that small changes in $\Phi_t$ result in small changes in $s_t$.

-Here, the optimization variables $\Phi_t$ influence the sampling in Algorithm \ref{alg:sample_oracle}, which directly affects the score $s_t$ that the BO consumes.
-Empirically, we have observed that the distribution of uncertainty scores produced by an oracle do not always form a smooth distribution.
-Consequently, neighboring values of $\Phi$ may pick drastically different samples leading to large differences in $s_t$.
+However, we have noticed that an oracle might produce uncertainty score distributions that are ``spiky'' or ``jagged'' - as an example, see the curve labelled ``original'' in Figure \ref{fig:flattening}(a); which leads us to hypothesize that this principle is violated in general.
+A spiky distribution implies that small shifts $\Phi_t + \Delta \Phi_t$ may lead to sampling of instances with very different uncertainties; and since such instances may occur in regions far from those indicated by $\Phi_t$, they produce models with different class prediction behavior.
+This indirectly causes a disproportionate shift in $s_t$.
+While, in theory, a good BayesOpt algorithm should adapt to such problem characteristics, in practice they make the optimization problem harder, especially when the optimization budget is small.

-To address this, we ``flatten'' out the distribution\footnote{Distribution transformations have a long history in statistics, e.g., \emph{power transforms} like the \emph{Box-Cox} \cite{boxcox10.2307/2984418} and \emph{Yeo-Johnson} \cite{yeo10.2307/2673623} transforms.
-Within ML, \emph{Batch Normalization} \cite{BN10.5555/3045118.3045167} is a popular example of a statistical correction to a loss landscape.} within $[0, 1]$.
-Our transformation is simple: given $N$ scores, we divide the interval $[0, 1]$ into $B$ equal bins, and allocate $N/B$ uncertainty scores to each bin, ordered by the scores, e.g., the lowest $N/B$ scores are assigned to the bin for the interval $[0, 1/B)$, the next $N/B$ scores are assigned to the bin for $[1/B, 2/B)$, and so on.
-Within a bin, the uncertainty scores are linearly mapped within the boundaries of the bin.
-This produces a transformation that looks like the uniform distribution, while preserving the ordering of the original scores.
-We prefer the likeness to the uniform distribution since it makes all regions within the interval $[0,1]$ equally easy to discover.
+To address this, we ``flatten'' the distribution\footnote{Distribution transformations have a long history in statistics, e.g., \emph{power transforms} like the \emph{Box-Cox} \citep{boxcox10.2307/2984418} and \emph{Yeo-Johnson} \citep{yeo10.2307/2673623} transforms.
+Within ML, \emph{Batch Normalization} \citep{BN10.5555/3045118.3045167} is a popular example of a distribution transformation applied to a loss landscape \citep{how_batchnorm_works}.} within $[0, 1]$.
+Our transformation is simple: we divide the interval $[0,1]$ into $B$ bins, and map approximately $ |D_{train}|/B $ uncertainty scores to each bin, while maintaining order between the original and mapped scores.
+Within a bin, the mapped scores are linearly spread across its range.
+This distributes the mapped scores approximately uniformly in the range $[0, 1]$.
+The algorithm is detailed in Algorithm \ref{alg:binning}.